 Being a paediatrician is a great honour.

-Child patients are a pleasure to care for.
-Over the years they have led me to some charming insights into life.
+Families with their children are a pleasure to care for.
+Over the years young children have led me to some charming insights into life.
 To recite one encapsulating anecdote is tricky, but one does stand out.

 Scene: my most difficult job on a busy neonatal unit in 1990.
 A small boy walks in the room to see baby sister.
 Baby sister weighs 502 grammes and is being ventilated whilst lying on an ‘open cot’ with overhead heating and no cot sides.
 These were regarded as state of the art at the time.
 So I turned round to ask older brother (aged 3 years) what do you think we are doing with your new baby sister.
 He took one look at the set up and said “toasting baby.”

 But having a sick child can be scary as a parent, and being sick can be a traumatic experience for a child.
 Parents, carers and children therefore have a right to expect a high level of competence as well as understanding and kindness from their paediatrician.

 This is best summarised by a statement I read recently in the New England Journal of Medicine what is needed is the quintessential medical skill “to touch patients with a kindness and competence that brings trust and hope to troubled lives.”